Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: The Birkhoff Normal Form in a neighborhood of period two orbits

-\end{prop} The first estimate tells us that the points in the homoclinic orbit are on the stable manifold of the point $x(1)$.
-Moreover, as $n$ goes to infinity, everything happens in a neighborhood of the unstable and stable manifolds of the periodic orbit $\sigma$.
+\end{prop} The first estimate comes from the fact that the points in the homoclinic orbit are on the stable manifold of the point $x(1)$.
+Moreover, as $n\to\infty$, everything happens in a neighborhood of the unstable and stable manifolds of the periodic orbit $\sigma$.
 Indeed, for the first half of the orbit $h_n$, i.e., for $k\in \{0,\cdots,n+1\}$, the second estimate above tells us that the points $x_n(k)$ shadow closely the associated points $x_\infty(k)$ in the homoclinic orbit $h_\infty$, and thus, stay close to the stable manifold of $x(1)$.
 On the other hand, for the second half of $h_n$, i.e., for $k\in \{n+1,\cdots,2n+2\}$, then by the palindromic symmetry~\eqref{palindr symm}, the points $x_n(k)$ shadow closely the points $\mathcal{I}(x_\infty(k))$, and thus, stay close to the unstable manifold of $x(1)$.

 Let us consider the case where $n$ is odd, i.e., $n=2m-1$ for some integer $m \geq 1$, and let us study the dynamics of $T:=\mathcal{F}^2$.
 Here, the period of $h_n=h_{2m-1}$ is equal to $2n+2=4m$.
-For simplicity, we assume in the following that $s(1)=0$.
+For simplicity, we assume in the following that $s(1)=0$.\\

 By~\eqref{hamildlit}, the map $\mathcal{F}$ is symplectic for the form $ds \wedge dr$, where $r:=\sin(\varphi)$.
 It follows that $T$ is symplectic too, i.e., $T^*(ds \wedge dr)=ds \wedge dr$.
 Then, by~\cite{Mos} (see also~\cite{Ste}), there exists a neighborhood $\mathcal{U}$ of $(0,0)$ in the $(s,r)$-plane, and an analytic symplectic change of coordinates